-- Lump Sum: A single payment, usually paid one time or annually, and it’s generally not tied to any sales or performance benchmarks.
-It’s often used with unknown technologies, when sales are hard to project or in mature markets where the profit margins are very low.
+- Lump-Sum: A single payment, usually paid one time or annually, and it’s generally not tied to any sales or performance benchmarks.
+It’s often used with unknown technologies when sales are hard to estimate or in mature markets where the profit margins are low.

 - Minimum Royalty or Guarantee: This is a minimum amount of royalties to be paid regardless of sales.
-The payments are usually spread over time, such as quarterly.
+Payments are spread over time, such as quarterly.
 It’s often combined with a fixed percentage model (see below), and royalties are paid before actually earning them through sales (this is known as an advance against future royalties).
-Minimum guarantee payments are usually recouped by the licensee before paying any more royalties.
+The licensee usually recoups minimum guarantee payments before paying any more royalties.
 For example, if $100,000 is paid when the agreement is signed, and the royalty rate is 10%, this “pre-pays” royalties for the first one million dollars in sales.
-It’s used in licensing deals where there are big mature product markets with lots of customers and distribution (e.g. entertainment and brands), and emerging technologies (e.g. biotechnology, robotics, etc.) where upside revenues can be significant.
+It’s used in licensing deals where there are big mature product markets with lots of customers and distribution (e.g., entertainment and brands), and emerging technologies (e.g., biotechnology, robotics, etc.) where upside revenues can be significant.

-- Fixed Percentage: One of the most common structures, it’s also known as a running royalty paid on a per sale or per unit basis.
-It’s fixed over time ( i.e. 3%) and usually combined with a minimum guarantee royalty.
-The royalty is tied to sales and calculated on the selling price (net or some variation) of the product or technology.
+- Fixed Percentage: One of the most common structures, it’s also known as a running royalty paid on a per-sale or per unit basis.
+It’s fixed over time ( i.e., 3%) and usually combined with a minimum guarantee royalty.
+The royalty is tied to sales and calculated on the selling price (net or some variation).

 If you’re the IP owner, the valuation helps you figure the highest royalty rate and the best way to structure it in your licensing agreement.
-If you’re the licensee, it helps you avoid overpaying for an unknown or unproven IP.
+If you’re the licensee, it enables you to avoid overpaying for an unknown or unproven IP.
 These approaches are not mutually exclusive.
-In many cases, especially if it’s an unproven technology, two approaches are often combined to help calculate the royalty rate.
+In many cases, especially if it’s an unproven technology, two methods are often combined to help calculate the royalty rate.

-- Market Approach: Market based valuations analyze comparable royalty rates and minimum guarantees for licensing.
-It’s often used to value established brands, where detailed information about comparable brand licensing programs is available from various sources, such as licensing trade magazines and public company filings.
-These types of licensing programs are comparable in licensing terms such as duration, royalty rates, product categories and territories.
-For example, you’ve built a leading cosmetic brand in the US with national distribution and you’re considering licensing it internationally.
-It’s well known outside the US and there are no close competitors.
-In this situation, the valuation might include comparable premium licensed brands in Europe or South America to determine the highest royalty rate for an exclusive license.
+- Market Approach: Market-based valuations analyze comparable royalty rates and minimum guarantees for licensing.
+It’s often used to value established brands, where detailed information about similar brand licensing programs is available from various sources, such as licensing trade magazines and public company filings.
+These types of licensing programs are comparable in licensing terms such as duration, royalty rates, product categories, and territories.
+For example, you’ve built a leading cosmetic brand in the US with national distribution, and you’re considering licensing it internationally.
+It’s well known outside the US, and there are no close competitors.
+In this situation, the valuation might include equal premium licensed brands in Europe or South America to determine the highest royalty rate for an exclusive license.

-- Cost Approach: The cost approach is often used with complex patents, and unproven or new technologies and processes with no revenue track record and no comparable data, such as software and trade secrets.
-Cost based valuations help decide whether it’s more cost-effective to develop/re-create an IP or license-in rights to it.
+- Cost Approach: The cost approach is useful for complex patents, and unproven or new technologies and processes with no revenue track record and no comparable data, such as software and trade secrets.
+Cost-based valuations help decide whether it’s more cost-effective to develop/re-create an IP or license-in rights to it.
 For example, if your patent is a market-ready product, it will generate an immediate revenue stream (either operating income or licensing income).
-This is compared to developing the IP.
-In this case, it’s estimated to take two years to develop, which in effect is “losing” two years of profit.
+That is compared to developing the IP.
+In this case, it’s estimated to take two years to build, which in effect is “losing” two years of profit.
 The difference is the incentive to license it.
-If there’s comparable market data, this method is combined with either the income or market method to determine the royalty rate.
-If the technology is something completely new in an emerging market, such as a new gene therapy for muscle disorders, and there is no comparable market data, determining the royalty is much trickier.
+If there are comparable market data, this method is combined with either the income or market method to determine the royalty rate.
+If the technology is something completely new in an emerging market, such as new gene therapy for muscle disorders, and there is no comparable market data, determining the royalty is much trickier.
 In this case, it comes down to market potential and which royalty payment structures make the most sense.